Nithin1729S/COVID-19-Prediction/README.md

 ## Conclusion: Why These Methods Failed

 1. **All these models are unsupervised or semi-supervised** (especially Isolation Forest, LOF, Elliptic Envelope, etc.), and they rely on anomaly or distribution assumptions.
-But your dataset is:
+But our dataset is:
    - **Heavily imbalanced** (very few positives),
    - **Well-structured with labeled data** (which supervised methods can use better).